 About the Phoenix Theatre

-The current production Blood Brothers, a musical by Willy Russell, which transferred from the Albery in 1991, is the longest running show ever at the Phoenix.
+The production Blood Brothers, a musical by Willy Russell, which transferred from the Albery in 1991, was the longest running show ever at The Phoenix Theatre.

-Respecting the tradition of the Italian theatres, the auditorium shines with golden engraves, red seats, carpet and curtains.
+Respecting the tradition of the Italian theatres, the auditorium shines with golden engravings, and red seats, carpets and curtains.

 Above the boxes are panels by Vladimir Polunin of Tintoretto, Titian and Giorgione, and the entire safety curtain is a rendition of Jacopo del Sellaio's The Triumph Of Love.
 Also, throughout the building, you can enjoy the sculpted wooden doors and the decorated ceilings.